GAIR-NLP/auto-j/README.md

 - *cost*: The cost of this API call.
 - *finish_reason*: The finish reason for this API call, should be "stop".
 - *meta/scenario*: The scenario that the query of this sample belongs to.
-- *meta/protocol*: "single" or "single_reasoning" (For certain scenarios that needs reasoning, we ask the GPT-4 to first give out a independent answer, then give out the critiques.)
+- *meta/protocol*: "single" or "single_reasoning" (For certain scenarios that need reasoning, we ask the GPT-4 to first give out an independent answer, then give out the critiques.)
 - *meta/prompt*: The query of this sample.
 - *meta/response*: The response of this sample.